New macro-economy trade context in regards to the industry: increased caution

 Consider the customers’ rising interest in social and environmental causes

-Younger consumers are seriously concerned with social and environmental causes, which many regard as being the defining issues of our time.
+Younger consumers are seriously concerned with social and environmental causes, which many regards as being the defining issues of our time.
 They increasingly back their beliefs with their shopping habits, favoring brands that are aligned with their values and avoiding those that don’t.
 90% of Gen Z consumers believe companies have a responsibility to address environmental and social issues (#metoo, #blacklivesmatter…).
-The above generation account for 40% of global consumers by the end of 2020.
+The above generation accounts for 40% of global consumers by the end of 2020.

 Using new trends as marketing weapons for fashion & luxury brands in China